Comment Choisir son Piano Numérique pour les Débutants

 Donner DEP-45 88-key Semi-emphasized Keyboard Portable Digital Piano

-The Donner DEP-45 benefits from a duet keyboard mode, splitting the keyboard in two, with identical notes, as if it were two separate keyboards.
+The Donner DEP-45 features a duo keyboard mode, splitting the keyboard in two, with identical notes, as if it were two separate keyboards.
 This mode is generally very useful when it comes to teaching, the teacher and the student can then play on the same keyboard with similar notes and tones.
 This keyboard is intended for more experienced musicians.
-The extra duet voice feature can play two different sounds from the recording library on just one keyboard allowing you to play two different parts at the same time.
+The Extra Duo Voice feature can play two different sounds from the recording library on just one keyboard allowing you to play two different parts at the same time.
 The DEP-45 is suitable for MIDI connections for your computer, allowing you to expand the recording possibilities of your songs.

-Important Digital Piano Features You Should Pay Attention To
+Important Features of a Digital Piano You Should Pay Attention To

 Sound Quality